spack/spack/lib/spack/docs/module_file_support.rst

 Each type of module file has a command with the same name associated with it.
 The actions these commands permit are usually associated with the maintenance of a production environment.
-Here's, for instance, a sample of the features of the ``spack tcl`` command:
+Here's, for instance, a sample of the features of the ``spack module tcl`` command:

-.. command-output:: spack tcl --help
+.. command-output:: spack module tcl --help

 .. _cmd-spack-module-refresh: